shashankatthaluri/10_Basic_python_projects/README.md

 7. **Hangman Game:**
    - Implement the classic Hangman game where users try to guess a word by inputting letters.

-8. **Personal Portfolio Website:**
+8. **URL shortener:**
-   - Build a simple personal portfolio website using a Python web framework like Flask or Django.
+   - Build a simple program which can shorten your long urls into tiny ones.

 9. **Currency Converter:**
    - Develop a currency converter that converts between different currencies using real-time exchange rates.